The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 How do you evaluate me?

-We use selection factors and funding priorities to evaluate your application.
+We review all applications after the application deadline closes.
+We use selection factors and funding priorities to evaluate each application and make award decisions.

 Notifying award finalists

-If you become an award finalist, we will email you and ask that you log into your My BHW Account.
+If you become an award finalist, we will email by September 30.
+You must log into your My BHW account to confirm:

-- That you have read and understand the Loan Repayment Program contract (if you receive and accept an award)
+- That you have read and understand the LRP contract.

 Note: You must respond by the deadline we provide in the Confirmation of Interest email.